CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 The **VRT data** can be extracted from Korp in order to create a download package.
 You have to ask someone with access rights to the Korp server for this.

 As for all resources and all their versions, a META-SHARE record has to be created, URNs to be requested, the resource has to be added to the list of upcoming resources, if not there yet.
-(See [instructions](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/))
+(See the respective [instructions](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/))

 The name of the **source version** of a resource should contain the additional information 'source', e.g. `Yle Finnish News Archive 2011-2018, source`.
 The short name should have the suffix '-src', e.g. `ylenews-fi-2011-2018-src`.